 Holes of Merit:1, 5, 13, 14, 18

-Famous for its boathouse near the first green, the historic Royal Navy training school on the approach to the club is the best-preserved RNAS in the world!
+Famous for its boathouse near the first green of the Balcomie Links, the historic Royal Navy training school on the approach to the club is the best-preserved RNAS in the world!

-Crail Golfing Society has two 18-hole links golf courses which contrast harmoniously.
-An 18 hole, Old Tom Morris design alongside a modern-day Gil Hanse production is a study in the evolution of golf course design on one location.
+Uniquely, the club features two 18-hole links golf courses which contrast harmoniously.
+An Old Tom Morris design alongside a modern-day Gil Hanse production is a study in the evolution of golf course design on one location.

 This course features in these collections.
 Click an icon to view the entire set.